fcnoronha/uspmais/README.md

 ## Next steps ?

 By now, we can say that we're satisfied with our work, however we haven't achieved our subject.
-We've started with the ideia of distributing out application to solve a problem we found in our routine at the institute.
+We've started with the ideia of distributing our application to solve a problem we found in our routine at the institute.
 Now it's up to us showing the results and give this feedback to IME, or even, the whole USP.

 Here's a list with the next changes we'll make in the platform: